-The Spanish concentration and Spanish minor gives you the opportunity to develop language proficiency while expanding your knowledge of Hispanic cultures and literature.
-Many Spanish concentrators and minors combine their studies with fields such as political science (pre-law), pre-med, American culture, organizational studies, communications, psychology, and economics.
+The Spanish major and Spanish minor gives you the opportunity to develop language proficiency while expanding your knowledge of Hispanic cultures and literature.
+Many Spanish majors and minors combine their studies with fields such as political science (pre-law), pre-med, American culture, organizational studies, communications, psychology, and economics.

 - Over 300 million people speak Spanish worldwide, making it one of the largest markets for businesses and one of the most useful languages in the world for travel.